LukasMeine/Steam-user-background-finder/README.md

 ## Getting Started

-You can find the project live and use it straightaway at: http://backgroundfinder.lucasmeine.com However, you are more than welcome to download the project and contribute to the code.
+You can find the project live and use it straightaway at http://backgroundfinder.lucasmeine.com

+However, you are more than welcome to download the project and contribute to the code.

 ### Prerequisites